wsh5wb/bodega/README.md

 Once compiled, use `make run` to run game

+Note, you may need to first run sudo apt-get install libsdl2-mixer-dev on Linux or the equivalent on Mac

-# Controls for Alpha demo
+# Controls for Beta demo

 * W,A,S,D to move